openml/openml-r/doc/knitted/3-Upload-an-implementation.md

 The following example shows how to create an OpenML implementation description object manually.

 First, create an implementation parameter list.
-This is a list that contains an `OpenMLImplementationParameter` for every parameter of your implementation.
+This is a list that contains an `OpenMLImplementationParameter` for each parameter of your implementation.
 Let's assume we have written an algorithm that has two parameters called "a" (numeric, default: 500) and "b" (logical, default: TRUE).

 ```splus
 impl.par.a = OpenMLImplementationParameter(